The controller board supports one optional Lexmark Internal Solutions Port (ISP).

 For more information, see Accessing the controller board.

-If a printer hard disk is installed, then remove the printer hard disk first.
+If an optional printer hard disk is installed, then remove the printer hard disk first.

 For more information, see Removing a printer hard disk.